martin-brajer/card-assembler/README.md

 ## Nesting
 Command can contain any number of `next` tags.
 Each points to another node in the tree whose children are appended to the initial command.
 This tag can only add new tags, not rewrite the old ones.
 Intentional usage is inserting card specific tags first and then let `next` point to some more general version (i.e. template).

-It is usefull to create separate color dedicated subtree.
+It is useful to create separate color dedicated subtree.
 See [Palette Creator parameters](README.md#palette-creator-parameters).

 ## Parsing
 If a parameter type is not *string*, add attribute `parse` to the parameter's tag with value `int`, `float` or `tuple` as needed.